 On computers that have BIOS firmware, but do not have an SPCR table, use BCDEdit and the /emssettings command with the emsport:port parameter to specify the port and with the emsbaudrate:baudrate parameter to specify the transmission rate.

 On all systems, use the BCDEdit /ems command and specify the boot entry to enable EMS console redirection on the operating system that the boot entry loads.

 The boot parameters described in this section enable EMS console redirection after Windows is installed.
-For information about enabling EMS during a new installation or upgrade of Windows, search for "Enabling Emergency Management Services" on the Microsoft TechNet website.

 For a detailed example, see Boot Parameters to Enable EMS Redirection.